seba-konikoff/recargapay-wallet/README.md

 The service was designed as stateless, with all pertinent data stored in the database, to ensure an easy transition to a kubernetes-based cloud solution should a pod-based deployment be required to meet demand.

+PostgreSQL was chosen for data storage because it is open source and a reliable industry standard.
+The queries, while simple, would be better served with a relational database.

 ### Application

 The design assumes that the only responsibility of the application is the management of Wallets.
 Users, owners of a wallet, were not modeled and only referenced by their ID.